 - Terminal phase: During the atmospheric descent phase.

-- Mid-course interception (in flight interception) – Most preferred interception.
+- Mid-course interception (in-flight interception) – Most preferred interception.

-- Integrated command and control center.
+- Integrated command and control centre.

 - Interceptor missile batteries- need to be agile, mobile and strategically located on land and sea.